A message from the Chairman of

 In the picture standing alongside the Archbishop is Canon Adrian Daffern, Chaplain Extraordinary to the Archbishop of Canterbury.
 Adrian served as Precentor of Coventry from 2003 to 2010, a position that has since been phased out.
 Longstanding members of the Cathedral congregation will recall light-hearted asides between Canons Daffern and Welby when either of them occupied the pulpit and the other was present.
 I recall the engraving of Saint Osburga on the Cathedral's great west screen being used as an illustration in a Canon Daffern sermon - and his sotto voce description of her as the Patron Saint of Australian fast food!

 Canon Daffern served as Vicar of St Mary the Great with St Michael, Cambridge, and Rural Dean of North Cambridge until last year when he moved to Church House, Westminster as Cathedrals and Major Churches Officer.
 He remains a Fellow and Tutor of Lucy Cavendish College, Cambridge.
 He was part of the liturgical team responsible for the Coronation Service.
+Martin Castledine, the Dean's Verger of Westminster Abbey, is pictured on the left.
+When he joined the Coventry Cathedral verger team at the age of 16 years, he became the youngest Cathedral verger in the country.
+He moved on from Coventry to Southwark Cathedral where he rose to the post of Deputy Head Verger during his nine years there.

 In 2003, after two and a half years as Head Verger at Winchester Cathedral, he was appointed to Westminster Abbey, regarded as the top verger’s post in the country.
 I can usually spot him in procession when there is a televised occasion from the Abbey.
 For his work in organising the ceremonial processions at the start and end of the funeral service of our late Queen he was awarded the Royal Victorian Medal.